ibm-cloud-docs/openwhisk/namespaces.md

 ### What do I do if I have a Cloud Foundry-based namespace?

-Your Cloud Foundry-based namespaces will continue to work.
+Your Cloud Foundry-based namespaces still work.
 However, in order to take advantage of new features, you must create an IAM-enabled namespace.

 ## Creating an IAM-based namespace in the UI